 Prince William Sound - Rail and Sail Adventure

-Kenai Peninsula – Grand Explorer’s Adventure
+Kenai Fjords National Park – Grand Explorer’s Adventure

-Inside Passage – Alaska Marine Highway Journey
+Historic Inside Passage – Alaska Marine Highway

 The real advantage to small ship cruising is the flexibility you have to explore anything exciting that comes up during your voyage.
 For the Kenai Peninsula and Prince William Sound journeys, you have the luxury of time to check out the many sights along the way.
 Go on a hike to a hidden waterfall, abandoned mining cabin, or to see spawning salmon.
 Stop and watch bears along the shore, or whales breeching at sea.
 Kayak in calm cove waters or beachcomb for rocks or driftwood.
-A Special Use U.S. Forest Service permit allows you to explore further in from the beach, stretching your legs to discover a higher vantage point looking out over the water.
+A Special Use U.S. Forest Service permit allows you to explore further in from the beach, stretching your legs to discover a higher vantage point and look out over the water.
 Your crew will bring you ashore to areas where you can see artifacts, or even locations rumored to be haunted.
 You’ll learn the history and stories behind each of these unique spots.
 Onboard, you can play games, read a book, assemble a puzzle, paint/draw, journal, or share stories over a glass of wine.
 The bottom line?
 You get to decide what activities you’d like to enjoy.
-Each day comes with new views that surprise, delight and inspire.
+Each day comes with new views and experiences that surprise, delight and inspire.

 About M/V Sea Star

-With two salons, an inviting foredeck and 4 guest cabins, the 85-foot M/V Sea Star is the perfect size for small groups to share an incredible personalized Alaska voyage, while large enough to find your own space when you need it!
-Once settled into your cabin, you’ll enjoy a private en-suite bathroom with toilet, vanity/sink and shower, soundproofing for a restful sleep, and screened porthole windows you can open for fresh air.
+With two salons, an open wheelhouse, the inviting foredeck and 4 guest cabins, the 85-foot M/V Sea Star is the perfect size for small groups to share an incredible personalized Alaska voyage, while large enough to find your own space when you need it!
+Once settled into your cabin, you’ll enjoy a private ensuite bathroom with toilet, vanity/sink and shower, soundproofing for a restful sleep, and screened porthole windows you can open for fresh air.
 Cabin options include twin or queen-sized bunks and sleep between 2 and 4, with a single occupancy option in one of the smaller cabins upon availability.